 - Some anti-viral household disinfectants

-Focus on the frequently touched areas of your home that could enable pathogens to spread:
+To help get rid of any lingering germs, focus on the frequently touched areas of your home that could enable pathogens to spread.
+These include:

 - Light switches